onflow/cadence/docs/language.md

 }
 ```

-You **may not** access private `AuthAccount` objects in the `execute` block, but you may get an account's `PublicAccount` object,
+You **may not** access private `AuthAccount` objects in the `execute` block,
+but you may get an account's `PublicAccount` object,
-which allows reading and calling methods on objects that an account has published in the public domain of its account. (resources, contract methods, etc.)
+which allows reading and calling methods on objects
+that an account has published in the public domain of its account (resources, contract methods, etc.).

-## **Post**
+### Post Block

-Statements inside of the `post` block are used to verify that your transaction logic has been executed properly.
+Statements inside of the `post` block are used
+to verify that your transaction logic has been executed properly.
 It contains zero or more condition checks.

-For example, the a transfer transaction might ensure that the final balance has a certain value, or e.g. it was incremented by a specific amount.
+For example, the a transfer transaction might ensure that the final balance has a certain value,
+or e.g. it was incremented by a specific amount.

 ```cadence
 post {